certtools/intelmq/docs/user/intelmq-api.rst

 ``intelmq-api`` is configured using a configuration file in ``json`` format.
 ``intelmq-api`` tries to load the configuration file from ``/etc/intelmq/api-config.json`` and ``${PREFIX}/etc/intelmq/api-config.json``, but you can override the path setting the environment variable ``INTELMQ_API_CONFIG``.
-(When using Apache, you can do this by modifying the Apache configuration file shipped with ``intelmq-api``, the file contains an example)
+(When using Gunicorn and systemd service, you can do this by modifying the ``intelmq-api.service`` configuration file shipped with ``intelmq-api``, the file contains an example)

-When running the API using ``hug``, you can set the environment variable like this:
+When running the API using development mode, you can set the environment variable like this:

 .. code-block:: bash

-   INTELMQ_API_CONFIG=/etc/intelmq/api-config.json hug -m intelmq_api.serve
+   INTELMQ_API_CONFIG=/etc/intelmq/api-config.json ./scripts/run_dev.sh

 The default configuration which is shipped with the packages is also listed here for reference: